We Respect Your Privacy

 Airports of origin in Canada

-Vancouver International Airport is located in Richmond, British Columbia.
-It serves the city of Vancouver and its lower mainland region.
-The airport is a hub for Air Canada, WestJet, Air Transat, and Pacific Coastal Airlines, handling 232,600 tonnes of cargo annually.
+The Vancouver International Airport is on Sea Island in Richmond, British Columbia.
+It serves the city of Vancouver and the lower mainland region.
+The airport is a hub for Air Canada, Pacific Coastal Airlines, Air Transat, and more.
+It handles 232,000 metric tonnes of cargo annually.

 Airports of arrival in Ireland